ShiNxz/valve-update-checker-bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A discord bot that check if your defined servers are up to date, if not it will send you a private message with the un-updated servers. the bot has many cool features you should check out, and more features will be added soon.
+A discord bot that checks if your defined servers are up to date, if not it will send you a private message with the un-updated servers. the bot has many cool features you should check out, and more features will be added soon.

 ### Built With